Does a Denser and Wackier show even need Heartwarming Moments? That could happen.

 Raven: There's nothing wrong with you...it's her, she's an awful person."

 Beast Boy: No!
 There's a good side to her, Rave, I know it...I'm just not good enough for her.

-The person Beast Boy considers to be the toughest: Raven.
+- When Cyborg asks Beast Boy whom he considers to be the toughest person he knows, his answer is instantaneous: Raven.
 She reacts by blushing with a smile.

 "I know I don't say this often, but I really care about you guys."

 - Raven genuinely appreciating Robin's "uncle jokes" and complimenting on it, which has consistently remained a trait since it's debut episode.

 - A minor example, but in the episode about the campfire stories, Robin tells a rather sad story from a date he went on.
 Cyborg and Beast Boy make fun of him for it, calling him a "sad little man" (or something like that).
 When Robin looks sad about it, the bear (who was moments ago mauling him) hugs him and strokes his head to make him feel better.
 It's kind of nice to see Robin treated like that.
 But it also makes his teammates seem absolutely HORRIBLE in comparison, when a BEAR does more to make him feel better than they do.

 - Raven's story reveals that she largely appreciates that the team gave her a place to belong and that for all their differences, she doesn't have anything bad to say about Starfire.